NeonixRIT/CSEC-CYML-PROJ1/README.md

 - `autoencoder.py`: code for training/testing the autoencoder and classifier models
 - `confusion_matrix.png`: Graph showing the results of testing the autoencoder and classifier model with a matrix of actual vs predicted values
 - `feature_idx_to_importance_and_label.json`: JSON file saved mapping CSV label to feature importance (difference between base mean loss and the mean loss with a specific feature set to 0 across the dataset)
+- `mlxautoencoder.py`: Testing the performance of using Apple's MLX library instead of PyTorch.
+This file was for testing and will not work unless the `mlx` Python package is installed and you are using Apple Hardware.
 - `model.py`: Unused file meant to provide abstracted model/training for PyTorch models to classes
 - `randomforest.py`: Use scikit-learn package to create, train, and test a Random Forest model on the dataset
 - `README.md`: This file